ogoiddev/dmpdev/README.md

-- 👋 Hi, I’m @ogoidmptryber
+- 👋 Hi, I’m Diogo.
 - 👀 I’m interested in learn how to solve code problems
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development, full stack
 - 💞️ I’m looking to collaborate on projects for beginners
 - 📫 How to reach me: www.linkedin.com/in/ogoidmp
 -